Gabriel-Castiglia/Gabriel-Castiglia/README.md

 -  Hi, I’m @Gabriel-Castiglia
 -  I’m mainly interested in Linux, and in the Python and C programming languages.
 -  I’m looking to collaborate on open-source projects related to Linux distribution maintenance and development in the future.
--  How to reach me: gabriel.cstg@gmail.com
+-  How to reach me: mgcastiglia@proton.me
 -  Fun fact: I started using Linux out of curiosity about its history, development, great security, and the freedom it offers.
 Now, I can't imagine using anything else for my programming projects and daily life.

 <!---